 CH 100 Everyday Chemistry with Lab, 4 Cr.
 Introduces chemistry related topics pertaining to everyday life.
 Includes topics such as renewable energy, clean air and water and global climate change using a relatively nonmathematical approach.
 Includes atomic/molecular structure, the periodic table, chemical bonding, intermolecular forces, chemical reactions, acids/bases and the social and environmental role of chemistry.
 Recommended for non-science majors to fulfill the Gen Ed science with lab requirement.
-Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite: placement into MTH 65 or MTH 98.
 Prerequisite/concurrent: WR 121.
 Audit available.

 CH 121 General Chemistry I, 5 Cr.
 Explores general chemistry, focusing on the following topics: Matter, Measurement, Problem Solving, Atoms, Elements, Molecules, Compounds, Chemical Equations, Chemical Quantities, Aqueous Reactions, Gases, Thermochemistry, and the Quantum-Mechanical Model of the Atom.
 This is the first course in a sequence that is designed for students who have had no previous training in chemistry.
 Entering students are expected to have a working knowledge of high school algebra, logarithms, and scientific notation.
-Prerequisite/Concurrent: MTH 95 or equivalent placement test scores, WR 121.
+Prerequisite/Concurrent: in a three-term sequence.
+Prerequisite/concurrent: IRW MTH 95 or equivalent placement, WR 121.
 Audit available.

-CH 122 General Chemistry II, 5 Cr.
+CH122 General Chemistry II, 5 Cr.
 Explores general chemistry, focusing on the following topics: Periodic Properties of the Elements, Chemical Bonding, Liquids, Solids and Intermolecular Forces, Solutions, Chemical Kinetics, and Chemical Equilibrium.
 This is the second course in a sequence that is designed for students who have had no previous training in chemistry.
 Entering students are expected to have a working knowledge of high school algebra, logarithms, and scientific notation.
 Prerequisite: CH 121.
 Audit available.

 CH 123 General Chemistry III, 5 Cr.
-Explores general chemistry, focusing on the following topics: Acids & Bases, Aqueous Ionic Equilibrium, Free Energy & Thermodynamics, Electrochemistry, Radioactivity & Nuclear Chemistry, and Organic Chemistry.
+Explores general chemistry, focusing on the following topics: Acids & Bases, Aqueous Ionic Equilibrium.
+Free Energy & Thermodynamics.
+Electrochemistry, Radioactivity & Nuclear Chemistry, and Organic Chemistry.
 This is the third course in a sequence that is designed for students who have had no previous training in chemistry.
 Entering students are expected to have a working knowledge of high school algebra, logarithms, and scientific notation.
 Prerequisite: CH 122.
 Audit available.

-CH 221 General Chemistry I, 5 Cr.
-Introduces measurements, classification and properties of matter, nomenclature, atomic structure and modern atomic theory, periodic table and chemical periodicity, and chemical bonding.
-This is the first course in a three course sequence.
-Recommended for chemistry and other natural science majors, and paraprofessional majors in engineering, medicine and dentistry.
+CH 221 General Chemistry I. 5 Cr.
+Introduces measurements. classification and properties of matter, nomenclature, atomic structure and modern atomic theory, periodic table and chemical periodicity, and chemical bonding.
+This is the first courseinathreecoursesequence.Recommendedforchemistry and other natural science majors, and paraprofessional majors in engineering, medicine and dentistry.
 Recommended: Successful completion of a high school or a college chemistry class with a lab component in the last 3 years.
 Prerequisite/concurrent: MTH 111, WR 121.
 Audit available.